granepura/Kinases_MCCE/README.md

 **Everything is run in triplicate.** `Trial01`, `Trial02` and `Trial03` are independent repeats of the whole pipeline.
-This matters because two stages are stochastic: step 2's rotamer generation does not reproduce between runs (no two trials share a conformer count for any of the 37 structures), and step 4's Monte Carlo uses a per-trial seed.
+This matters because two stages are stochastic: step 2's rotamer generation does not reproduce between runs (no structure reproduces its conformer count across all three trials), and step 4's Monte Carlo uses a per-trial seed.
 The trials therefore measure run-to-run reproducibility of the entire calculation, not just the Monte Carlo.